Tabular Foundation Models Can Do Survival Analysis: Modeling Details

 \subsubsection{Classification-based models}

 \bo{Subsampling.} The context windows of tabular foundation models are generally limited.
-To manage this, after constructing the supervised learning dataset as described in Section~\ref{sec:staticMethod}, we randomly subsample the training set to the maximum number of rows supported by each model when needed ($10,000$ for MITRA and $50,000$ for TabPFN); no such limit is imposed for XGBoost \footnote{\url{https://pypi.org/project/xgboost/}}.
+To manage this, after constructing the supervised learning dataset as described in Section~\ref{sec:staticMethod}, we randomly subsample the training set to the maximum number of rows supported by each model when needed ($10,000$ for MITRA and $50,000$ for TabPFN); no such limit is imposed for XGBoost\footnote{\url{https://pypi.org/project/xgboost/}}.

 \bo{Clipping survival probabilities.} To ensure our survival probabilities are non-increasing in time, we apply a post-processing step that enforces monotonicity over time.
-Specifically, we refine our definition of $\hat S(t_k \mid X_{i,0})$ from Eq.~\eqref{eqn:static_inference} as follows:
+Specifically, we refine our definition of $\hat S(t_k \mid X_{i,0})$ from display~\eqref{eqn:static_inference} as follows: